johnno1962/InjectionIII/README.md

 ### Limitations

 This new release of InjectionIII works differently than previous versions in that you can now update the implementations of class, struct and enum methods (final or not) provided they have not been inlined which shouldn't be the case for a debug build.
 You cannot alter the layout of a class or struct in the course of an injection i.e. add or rearrange properties or your app will likely crash.
-Also, see the notes below for injecting `SwiftUI` views and how they type erasure.
+Also, see the notes below for injecting `SwiftUI` views and how they require type erasure.

 If you are using Code Coverage, you will need to disable it or you may receive a:
 >	`Symbol not found: ___llvm_profile_runtime` error.`